YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 </details>
 <br/>

-What if we want to keep the original file when compressing??
+What if we want to keep the original file when compressing?
-Go check the manual again to see what you can do!
+Go to check the manual again to see what you can do!
 This time, we will use:

 ```